A modern dining experience with a distinct sense of place.

 Klaasenbosch (as The Cellars-Hohenort was once known) had a humble start as a farm and guesthouse in the 17th century, providing board to sailors of the Dutch East India Company.
 It wasn’t until 1993 that well-known property developer, Liz McGrath, bought the estate and restored its historic beauty.
 The launch of the luxurious Cellars-Hohenort Hotel was shortly followed by the opening of its critically acclaimed restaurant: Greenhouse.

-Reached by a long winding road on the eastern slopes of Table Mountains, the glass-walled restaurant is surrounded by the hotel’s renowned gardens – a fantastical setting for a memorable meal.
+Reached by a long winding road on the eastern slopes of Table Mountain, the glass-walled restaurant is surrounded by magnificent gardens – a fantastical setting for a captivating journey.

 The restaurant is enclosed in a glass box, enhancing its bright and airy appeal.
 Glass panels overhead create the illusion of being outside, with see-through walls providing stupendous views of the verdant surrounds.